statamic/v2-hub/README.md

 ## Requesting a feature

 Fire up an Issue and remove the bug report template stuff and write away.
-Tag with a `feature request` label.

 ## Useful Links